 Earnings are an important aspect when talking about cash flow and cash flow projections.
 Making money is the chief goal of running a business, but sometimes having a positive cash flow is more important than merely making money.
-Actually, a business can be cash flow positive without being profitable, and vice versa.
-If your business is generating $10.000 in profit but have $11.000 in accounts receivable, the cash flow is negative.
+Actually, a business can be cash-flow positive without being profitable, and vice versa.
+If your business is generating $10.000 in profit but has $11.000 in accounts receivable, the cash flow is negative.

-A positive cash flow and profitability is the ideal situation every business wants, but in actuality, most business owners make money while facing negative cash flow at different stage throughout the year.
+Positive cash flow and profitability is the ideal situation every business wants, but in actuality, most business owners make money while facing negative cash flow at a different stage throughout the year.

 What Is a Cash Flow Projection?

 A cash flow projection is the estimation of money you assume to flow in and out of your business at any given time based on a kind of additional factor.
 With a cash flow projection, you can factor in a future hypothetical condition—like price increase—and infiltrate into your hypothesis on future cash flow.

 Cash flow projections are a valuable method while evaluating new ideas, tactics, and funding opportunities since they provide an idea of both ideal and misfortune situation from a cash flow standpoint.
 This not only helps in evaluating a business change but also demonstrates to lenders that you’re capable to pay back a loan and analyze expenses for different income periods.
 If you want to manage cash flow sensibly, cash flow projections is a fundamental element.